-Because the budget is an estimate based on currently known facts and anticipated events, amendments may be needed.
-Amendments are made through ordinances requiring City Council approval to recognize necessary expenditures or projects that were not foreseeable at the time that the budget was prepared.
+A printed copy of the budget will be available at City Hall for public inspection.
+The public's participation in the budget process is through comments during the public hearing.
+Because the budget is an estimate based on currently known facts and anticipated events, amendments may be needed to recognize necessary expenditures or projects that were not foreseeable at the time that the budget was prepared.